Last Updated on September 25, 2025 by Amanda Leemis

 Print your Free Letter U Worksheets for Preschool!
-Practice tracing and pronouncing the letter U. Learn new vocabulary words like umbrella, ukulele, underwear, unicycle, and unicorn.
-These letter U printables aim to build fine motor skills and boost creativity.
-It is great for use at home or in the classroom.
+Practice tracing and pronouncing the letter U. Learn new vocabulary words including: umbrella, ukulele, underwear, unicycle, and unicorn.
+These letter U printables aim to build fine motor skills and boost creativity and are great for use at home or in the classroom.
 To add to the lesson, bring a ukulele to class.
 Chances are your little ones will get a new experience!

 Printable Letter U Activities

 Check out four great letter U activities for preschoolers that will boost creativity!
-Have fun using watercolors to fill in the Letter U Template!
-The Letter U Dot Dot Sheet is tons of fun!
+Have fun using watercolors to fill in the letter U template!
+The letter U Dot Dot sheet is tons of fun!
 Add an extra challenge to the activity by using stickers.
 This is a great way to build pincher strength.
-The Letter U Coloring Sheets give your little ones the chance to color an umbrella, unicorn, ukulele, underwear, and unicycle.
-Check out Unicorn Coloring Pages to go with your Letter U Theme.
+If you love these letter U coloring sheets, check out Unicorn Coloring Pages to go with your Letter U Theme.

 FREE Letter U Tracing Sheets